ArthurSonzogni/chromiumos-platform2/camera/docs/tracing.md

 **Step 2**:

-While perfetto command is recording, open up a camera application and manipulate the flow you are interested in. (e.g. Taking a picture or recording a video)
+While perfetto command is recording, open up a camera application and manipulate the flow you are interested in. (e.g. Taking a picture or recording a video).
+Wait until perfetto flushes all the trace events when the tracing ends.

 **Step 3**:

-Go to Perfetto UI (https://ui.perfetto.dev/), click "Open trace file" and provide the result file (in our example is `/tmp/perfetto-trace`).
+Go to [Perfetto UI](https://ui.perfetto.dev/), click "Open trace file" and select the trace output file (in our example it's `/tmp/perfetto-trace`).

 The details of the tracing results should be shown on the UI.